Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/README.md

  </details>

 ## Generative Classification Results using MCD
 We repeated the same experiments of the previous sections, but this time using the InceptionNet MCD classification model.
-The following Accuracy, Precision and Recall results are sample five times from a MCD model.
+The following Accuracy, Precision and Recall results are obtained by sampling five times from the MCD model.

   | Model                        | Accuracy         | Loss             |